 For Malaysian students, you have the option of paying your tuition fee via:

 Students who have yet to apply to EPF or waiting for approval are to pay the full tuition fees in one lump sum or in instalment payments.
-Please apply before semester payment deadline to avoid late payment fee.
+Please apply online before semester payment deadline to avoid late payment fee by click this link.
+Please refer to the user guide.
 The processing time is 5 working days.